yashvivaghela04/IMAGE-SIMILARITY-SEARCH-/README.md

-# IMAGE-SIMILARITY-SEARCH-
+# IMAGE-SIMILARITY-SEARCH using pretrained models
-This project implements an advanced image similarity search system using Vision Transformer (ViT) for feature extraction and FAISS for efficient similarity indexing.
-By leveraging deep learning and robust search techniques, the system identifies and retrieves visually similar images from a dataset, providing accurate and scalable results.
+This project compares four different pretrained deep learning models—ResNet50, ViT, CLIP, and DeiT—to find the top 10 most similar images to a given input image.
+Using feature embeddings and FAISS for efficient similarity search, the goal is to evaluate how each model performs in terms of speed, accuracy, and suitability for image similarity tasks.